kivattt/fen/README.md

 You can specify a different config file path with the `--config` flag

 # Known issues
+- Setting a boolean command-line flag to false, e.g. `--no-write=false` has no effect, and the configuration file value will be prioritized.
+You can disable loading the config file by giving a bogus filename: `--config=aaaaa`
 - `go test` doesn't work on Windows
 - The color for audio files is invisible in the default Windows Powershell colors, but not cmd or Windows Terminal